 - Letter/statement from your overseas Education Institution

-Unless otherwise specified TradTrans will provide full translations but, as an alternative, many documents can also be translated in a format known as an ‘extract’ translation.
+Unless otherwise specified TradTrans will provide full translations but many documents can also be translated in a format known as an ‘extract’ translation.
 This means that the important information is extracted from the certificate and laid out in a way that government departments can use to quickly and easily find the information they need.
 In contrast to a ‘full’ translation the layout and design are quite different to the source document, but all the important information is still included.
 The difference is that it is formatted in a way that is easy for Australian government departments to follow, and eliminates unnecessary extraneous information.
 Stamp duty descriptions, full address details and applicable local legislation are examples of the type of information which is not included in an extract translation.

 See a sample extract translation to understand the difference in appearance